WATER QUALITY ISSUES

 Pesticide application can result in environmental contamination through diverse pathways.
 Some pesticides are persistent for long periods of time and collect in the tissue of plants and animals.
 Predators feeding on smaller prey accumulate these persistent pesticides.
 Those organisms higher up in the food chain bioaccumulate these toxins to a level that can alter reproductive success or cause other chronic toxicity problems.
 Many questions remain about the synergistic or combined effects of multiple toxins and pesticides interacting in a lake environment.
 Due to the substantial human health and environmental considerations, prudence dictates that the input of these chemicals into the lake should be minimized as much as possible.

 Integrated Pest Management: Integrated Pest Management outlines strategies that represent industry standards and best management practices that protect sensitive aquatic ecosystems.
 The City of Canandaigua has developed a Turf Management Policy that calls for the application of pesticides only once every 1-5 years as needed.
 Talk to your commercial landscaper about reducing pesticide applications around your home or business and consider following the City of Canandaigua’s Turf Management Policy.
-To learn more about Integrated Pest Management practices, visit the Cornell Cooperative Extension Integrated Pest Management website: www.nysipm.cornell.edu/ or or take a look at their guide to having a pesticide free lawn here.
+To learn more about Integrated Pest Management practices, visit the Cornell Cooperative Extension Integrated Pest Management website: www.nysipm.cornell.edu/

 Most algae do not impact human health, however, certain types of blue green algae (such as Microcystis), are capable of producing toxins.
 When concentrations of these algae are high enough, they can pose a risk to human, pet, and wildlife health.
 The health threat depends on the type of toxin produced and level of exposure, but can range from skin rashes to liver and neurological problems.